Luc-Bertin/PythonBlog/_posts/2020-09-01-some-python-exercices.md

 ```

 1. Using dict comprehension, convert this dictionary in another one having **keys as tuples of nucleotides** and resulting **amino-acids as values** (e.g. for "His" amino_acid, `{("CAT", "CAC"):"His"}`.<br>
 We will call this dictionary `all_triplets_to_amino_acids`

 2. Expand the tuples in dictionary `all_triplets_to_amino_acids` as simple keys for each element of the tuples.
-Hence you should have in the resulting dictionary multiple same amino acids values for some keys (e.g. "CAT": "His", "CAC": "His")
+Hence you should have in the resulting dictionary multiple same amino acids values for some keys (e.g. "CAT": "His", "CAC": "His")<br>

-We will call this dictionary `triplets_to_amino_acids`
+We will call this dictionary `triplets_to_amino_acids`<br>
 You can still use dict comprehension for that.

-3. This is an mARN extract that is about to get translated in protein synthesis:
+3. This is an mARN extract that is about to get translated in protein synthesis:<br>
 arn = 'GCCGAGTAACTAGCCAGCT
 ATGACACGATCCCGGCTAGGAAAGTG
 AACCCGCGGAAGTATATTGGTACCTC